Renault R

 The Renault R-series was a range of heavy-duty trucks built by Renault Véhicles Industrielles (RVI) from 1980 until 1996.
-The cabin was Berliet's KB 2400 model, originally introduced in 1977.
+The cabin was Berliet's KB 2400 model, originally introduced in 1970 for their GR/TR range.
 The fusion of Saviem and Berliet into RVI brought with it a consolidation of the lineups, although the Saviem and Berliet badges continued to be used for some time.
 The KB 2400 cabin was also used by Ford Transcontinental.
 The R-series ranged from the smallest R280 to the V8-powered R420.

 History

 Originally built by Berliet, the truck became the top-of-the-line offering in Renault's new heavy commercial vehicle line.
 Sold as the R-series, it offered a range of engines in models from the original R310 up to the V8-engined R420.
 Most models were inline-sixes.
 The R-series overlapped the more compact, more utilitarian G-series, and was meant for longer distance journeys where driver comfort is of more importance.

 The 338 PS R340 appeared at the 1986 Paris Salon, being a modified version of the twelve-litre inline-six also used in the R310.
 A high-roofed model with a bonded and riveted fibreglass extension called the Turboliner was also sold, beginning in 1986.
 In 1990 the R-series received a facelift, with a body-colored grille and a more aerodynamic appearance.
-IN 1992 the lie was renamed Renault Major.
+In 1992 the line was renamed Renault Major.
 In 1996, the R-series was replaced by the new Renault Premium.